Zero Trust Strategy

 Most of the Netherlands lies below sea level.
 This risk has been recognized and measures have been taken to protect us against the water.
-The Netherlands is divided into a number of pieces, and dikes have been built around all of those pieces.
-In a few cases, where it concerns vulnerable parts and/or very expensive contents, an extra dike has been constructed.
+The Netherlands is divided into a number of areas, and dikes have been built around all of them.
+In a few cases, concerning vulnerable areas and/or very expensive contents, an extra dike has been added.

-In IT security, we call these pieces ‘security zone segments’.
-The extend of the protection of a segment depends on the vulnerability and the value of the data in that segment.
+In IT security, we call these areas ‘security zone segments’.
+The extent of the protection of a segment depends on its vulnerability and the value of the data in that segment.
 Just as with the dikes, it’s all about having a proper analysis and a well-thought-out strategy.

 – Lieuwe Jan Koning, CTO of ON2IT